 Over the years, the fiberglass 308 GTB Dry Sump has become the most desirable variant due to its rarity, combination of a lighter body by 150 kg with carburettors, and ultimately the reduction of corrosion areas.

 Chassis 20489 is a late production car being delivered to Maranello Concessionaires Ltd in December of 1976.
 Ordered new by Maltin Car Concessionaires in Argento Auteil over Blu VM3015 with Blu Carpets and the option of Air Conditioning; later changing in the 1980’s to Rosso Corsa over Nero.
+The vehicle has only covered 45,000 m.

 In 2014, chassis 20489 received a very comprehensive refresh by a reputable Ferrari specialist with an invoice in excess of £20,000.
 Having had several fastidious owners, 20489 comes with a comprehensive history file, a Tony Willis supplied original bill of sale and factory order sheet, its original sales brochure, its original leather document pouch with manuals, as well as its tools and jack.